Which place is cheaper, Reykjavik or Athens?

 The summer attracts plenty of travelers to both Athens and Reykjavik.
 Many visitors come to Athens in the summer for the city activities and the family-friendly experiences.
 Also, most visitors come to Reykjavik for the hiking and the family-friendly experiences during these months.

 In the summer, Athens is much warmer than Reykjavik.
-Typically, the summer temperatures in Athens in July are around 27°C (81°F), and Reykjavik is about 11°C (52°F).
+Typically, the summer temperatures in Athens in July average around 27°C (81°F), and Reykjavik averages at about 11°C (52°F).

 In Athens, it's very sunny this time of the year.
 Athens usually receives more sunshine than Reykjavik during summer.
-At this time of the year, Athens gets 357 hours of sunny skies, while Reykjavik receives 171 hours of full sun.
+Athens gets 357 hours of sunny skies, while Reykjavik receives 171 hours of full sun in the summer.

 In July, Athens usually receives less rain than Reykjavik.
-At this time of the year, Athens gets 6 mm (0.2 in) of rain, while Reykjavik receives 52 mm (2 in) of rain.
+Athens gets 6 mm (0.2 in) of rain, while Reykjavik receives 52 mm (2 in) of rain each month for the summer.

 The autumn brings many poeple to Athens as well as Reykjavik.
 Most visitors come to Athens for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Reykjavik because of the hiking trails, the shopping scene, and the natural beauty of the area.

 The weather in Reykjavik can be very cold.
 In October, Athens is generally much warmer than Reykjavik.
-Temperatures in Athens average around 19°C (67°F), and Reykjavik stays around 5°C (41°F).
+Daily temperatures in Athens average around 19°C (67°F), and Reykjavik fluctuates around 5°C (41°F).

 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the autumn, Athens often gets more sunshine than Reykjavik.
 Athens gets 206 hours of sunny skies this time of year, while Reykjavik receives 83 hours of full sun.